nsgomez/scion/README.md

 # Scion · a Maxis framework implementation

-**Scion** is an implementation of the GZCOM/RZCOM framework used by SimCity 4 and The Sims 2.
-Its main goal is to achieve functional parity with the framework used in SimCity 4 Deluxe Edition.
-As a stretch goal, it also tries, where possible, to produce identical machine code, such that the assembly matches when compiled for Windows with the right toolset and options.
+**Scion** is a reference implementation of the Gonzo/Rizzo framework used by Maxis.
+This framework was used by games such as SimCity 3000, SimCity 4, The Sims 2, and Spore, but this project aims for functional partiy with the version specifically used in SimCity 4 Deluxe Edition.
+As a stretch goal, it also tries (where practical) to produce identical machine code, such that the assembly matches when compiled for Windows with the right toolset and options.

-After the framework is finished, I'd like to use Scion to reverse-engineer SimCity 4 itself in the same vein as other open-source game projects (e.g. OpenTTD, OpenRCT2).

 This project is not affiliated with or endorsed by EA Games.